CFWM-FM: Bob FM, Bounce Radio (2002–present)

 On March 4, 2002, CFWM became the first radio station in Canada to adopt an adult hits format and gave birth to the "Bob FM" brand (which has been credited as one of the inspirations behind the more famous "Jack FM" branding).

 In 2007, CFWM, along with the other CHUM Limited stations, were sold to CTVglobemedia (now Bell Media).
 Longtime Winnipeg morning show hosts Beau & Tom (since 1989) moved from CHIQ-FM to CFWM.
 On August 31, 2009, Frazier, who previously hosted the morning show on CHIQ with Beau & Tom from 1995 to 2000, rejoined Beau & Tom on CFWM.

-On January 4, 2011, CFWM's morning show and CHIQ-FM's past morning show switched stations, putting Beau, Tom and Frazier back on CHIQ.
+On January 4, 2011, Beau, Tom, and Frazier moved back to CHIQ after its flip to classic hits, being replaced by Jay Richardson and Andrea Collin (who had served as CHIQ's morning hosts under its previous Curve format)..

-On May 18, 2021, the station rebranded under Bell's national adult hits brand Bounce, with no change in format.
+On May 18, 2021, the station rebranded under Bell's national adult hits brand Bounce Radio, with no change in format.

 Past personalities

 Bob Washington, a personality on the station during the CKRC era, was well known outside of Winnipeg as the "voice" of K-tel, a Winnipeg-based direct response advertising company.

-Bill Walker, who later became one of the most recognizable television hosts of the 1950s and 60s, was morning man of CKRC from 1951 to 1955.
+Bill Walker, who later became one of Canada's most recognizable television hosts of the 1950s and 60s, was morning man of CKRC from 1951 to 1955.

 Other notable personalities from the CKRC era include Doc Steen, Boyd Kozak, Jim Paulson, Scott Walker (Bill's son), Bernie Pascal, Billy Gorrie, Bryan Fustukian (as Vik Armen) and Buster Bodean.

-Hal Sigurdson hosted a Canadian Football League radio show on CFWM-FM during the late-1950s and early-1960s.
+Hal Sigurdson hosted a Canadian Football League radio show on CKRC during the late-1950s and early-1960s.